odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

       $ docker config create org.opendatakit.sync.ldapcert PATH_TO_CERT

     b.
-Uncomment the relevant lines in the *configs* section in :file:`docker-compose.yml` and the *configs* section under the *sync* section in :file:`docker- compose.yml`.
+Uncomment the relevant lines in the *configs* section in :file:`docker-compose.yml` and the *configs* section under the *sync* section in :file:`docker-compose.yml`.

   3. Create a new directory in the sync-endpoint-default-setup directory and create a Docker file inside it.
   4. Copy the :file:`bootstrap.ldif` file from the OpenLDAP directory to the new directory.
 In the Docker file Add the image of the LDAP Directory to be used